Flight-Free-UK/flight_free_uk_website/source/posts/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 “Cycling 450 miles and climbing up three mountains is not everyone’s idea of a holiday, but it was a fantastic trip through some of the most dramatic and impressive landscapes the UK has to offer.
 We saw some amazing waterfalls, lakes, mountains and fells.
 There is so much to explore on this island!”

-### Maggie
+### Maggie: hybrid car to Suffolk

 ![](/images/uploads/maggie-river-box.jpg)

 Maggie went to Suffolk with her family, driving from Bristol in a hired plug-in hybrid car.
-They stayed in a 17th century cottage on the bank of the River Box.
+They stayed in a 17th century cottage on the banks of the River Box.

-Maggie says “Suffolk is all about the villages.
+“Suffolk is all about the villages.
 A typical Suffolk village has some lovely medieval and Georgian buildings, a mass of hollyhocks, a gorgeous church and at least one good pub.
 The fabulous church in Long Melford was built with money from a wool tycoon.
 All his friends who chipped in are commemorated in stained glass portraits, like a 15th century crowd funder page.”

 > “Suffolk is all about the villages.
-We walked between villages on old footpaths that take you between wheatfields, vineyards, orchards and woods.”
+We walked between villages on old footpaths that take you between wheat fields, vineyards, orchards and woods.”

 The weather was a bit changeable, but always seemed to turn out better than the forecast.
-“We walked between villages on old footpaths that take you between wheatfields, vineyards, orchards and woods.
+“We walked between villages on old footpaths that take you between wheat fields, vineyards, orchards and woods.
 The coast is not far, and we spend an afternoon eating ice cream and watching the huge container ships unload at Felixstowe.
 In the other direction, the RRS Sir David Attenborough was visible in the harbour at Harwich.
 That’s Boaty McBoatface to his friends.”

 ![Selection of photos made into Polaroids.
 An image of a white electric car, image of hollyhocks (flowers) in the village, image of Jolly Sailor pub and image of Oxford boat. ](/images/uploads/maggie-suffolk-polaroid.jpg)

-### Bertie
+### Bertie: overnight coach to Cornwall

 ![]( "Bertie")

 Bertie travelled by overnight coach from London Victoria to Penzance for his annual family holiday in South West Cornwall.

-“We stay in the same place at the same time every year in a row of cottages, I go with my immediate family but we are now good friends with all the other people who stay there at the same time in different cottages.”
+“We stay in the same place at the same time every year in a row of cottages.
+I go with my immediate family but we are now good friends with all the other people who stay there in the other cottages.”

-“The whole holiday was amazing, a bit surreal to be honest,” said Bertie.
-“The weather was 5 days of solid hot sunshine and peaceful seas.
-As a result activities were very sun focused.
+“The whole holiday was amazing.
+It was a bit surreal to be honest!” said Bertie.
+“The weather was five days of solid hot sunshine and peaceful seas, so our activities were very sun focused.
 Lots of lying on the beach, reading, listening to music and swimming with jellyfish.
 I also had the fortune of being able to go out on a small boat a couple of times and saw a huge pod of dolphins.
 I’ve been going to the same place for 20 years and never seen them before so that was very cool.”

 > “I had the fortune of being seeing a huge pod of dolphins.
 I’ve been going to the same place for 20 years and never seen them before.”

-He also visited Porthleven, a port town considered by some to be the next ‘food hotspot’, and got some chips.
+He also visited Porthleven, a port town considered by some to be the next ‘food hotspot’.

-“It’s an area I now know really well and is always a very special week but this year it was the perfect holiday.
+“It’s an area I know really well and our holiday is always a very special week, but this year it was perfect.
 It was very refreshing to come back from a holiday completely relaxed with none of the travel stress you would get with flying.”

 > “It was very refreshing to come back from a holiday completely relaxed with none of the travel stress you would get with flying.”

 ![]()

-### Sunita
+### Sunita: a weekend on the south coast

 ![](/images/uploads/sunita-sussex.jpeg)

-Sunita took a weekend out of London to explore the Seven Sisters in Sussex, and wander around Devil’s Dyke, on the South Downs in Southern England.
-Traveling by train from Victoria is a pretty quick and cheap trip to get out of the city.
+Sunita took a weekend out of London to explore the South Downs in Sussex, exploring the South Downs way between the Seven Sisters and Devil’s Dyke.
+Travelling by train from Victoria is a pretty quick and cheap way to get out of the city.

-Luckily booking accommodation or a campsite last minute wasn’t an issue as her boyfriend Charlie, had renovated a campervan last summer, which they picked up at his parent’s house in Worthing.
+Together with her boyfriend Charlie she travelled in a campervan that they had renovated last summer.

-“It’s pretty basic, but we’ve always slept really well in the van!
+“It’s pretty basic, but we’ve always slept really well in the van.
 It’s a comfy set up.
-Also it’s kitted out with natural sheeps wool for the insulation and wooden panels throughout, which, if you’re looking for cute van tips, is amazing for keeping the van smelling super fresh and clean while on the road!”
+It’s kitted out with natural sheeps' wool for the insulation and wooden panels throughout, which, if you’re looking for cute van tips, is amazing for keeping the van smelling super fresh and clean while on the road!”

-We ‘lucked out’ with the weather as people like to say in the UK.

-“It was ideal for doing everything we wanted to do; walking actively up and down hills, sitting out for hours staring out at views, enjoying evening walks, and sleeping in a van in England.
-The days felt bright, hopeful and a cool breeze kept you warm and cool simultaneously.
+They lucked out with the weather, too: “It was ideal for doing everything we wanted to do: walking up and down hills, sitting out for hours staring out at views, enjoying evening walks, and sleeping in the van.
+The days felt bright and hopeful, and a sea breeze kept you warm and cool simultaneously.
 It was perfect for us!”

-> “The days felt bright, hopeful and a cool breeze kept you warm and cool simultaneously.
-It was perfect for us!”

-The weekend was a simple one that felt good.
 So often many people can fall into the trap of trying to do too much in a short space of time, but Charlie and Sunita say this time they really slowed down, especially around Devil’s Dyke.

-“We looked at the sky for ages, while laying in the grass, and with a 360 view at the top we watched with wonder the various activities and stories going on below us.
-It was a little like watching a movie, with different scenes.
+“We lay on the grass looking at the sky for ages.
+With a 360 view at the top we could see all the various activities and stories going on below us.
+It was like watching a movie, with different scenes.
 It’s good to reflect sometimes on life like this.
 It gives a better sense of the full picture, the whole story.”

-We know so many things are happening in the world at the same time, but it can be hard to get a chance to see this properly.

-> “There was a lot of ‘good stuff’: simple walking, people watching, looking at the sea and feeling fresh air, something that you really appreciate when you live in the city.”
+> “There was a lot of good stuff: walking, people-watching, looking at the sea and feeling the fresh air.”

-“There was a lot of ‘good stuff’: simple walking, people watching, looking at the sea and feeling fresh air, something that you really appreciate when you live in the city.
-We did also manage to check out a castle and the Battle of Hastings Museum but we’ll save that for another time!”
+“There was a lot of good stuff: walking, people-watching, looking at the sea and feeling the fresh air, something that you really appreciate when you live in the city.
+We also managed to check out a castle and the Battle of Hastings Museum.”

 ![Selection of photos made into Polaroids.
 Collection of view of the seven sisters cliffs and surrounding coastline. ](/images/uploads/sunita-sussex-polaroid.jpg)

-### Gemma
+### Gemma:

 ![](/images/uploads/gemma-cornwall.jpeg "Gemma")